Traveling to Lapland in one day and back sounds magical, right? Read my experience and why I might not recommend it.

-The reason I didn’t make my weekly trip into London last weekend was because I went to Lapland.
+The reason I didn’t make my weekly trip into London last weekend was because I went on a day trip to Lapland.
 Yes, where Santa lives.
 Now before I started working for a travel brand that dealt with holidays to Lapland, I didn’t realise it was a real place.
 True story.

 Much like Joey from Friends, I thought it was a mythical place; well Santa isn’t real so why should Lapland be?
 Except Joey didn’t believe The Netherlands was a real place, as that’s where Peter Pan and Tinkerbell live.
 Yup, I appear to be more stupid than Joey from Friends, but I always had my suspicions so this has just confirmed my beliefs.

 Anyway, this was an opportunity with work (yes, my work was that awesome) so I didn’t have to pay a penny for this once in a lifetime trip to the Arctic Circle.
 How many people do you know have been to the Arctic Circle?

 I would be seeing some luxury cabins, the Snow Village, meeting Santa and possibly having a ride on a snowmobile or a sleigh ride via husky or reindeer if there was time (I was praying there would be time).